wicked-rainman/DAPL/src/INSTALL.md

 1. cd into your $HOME directory
 2. Clone the repository using "git clone https://github.com/wicked-rainman/DAPL.git".
 This should create a directory named "DAPL".
 3. cd into $HOME/DAPL/src
 4. As root, run ./Configure to make sure system dependancies are present (Openssl-dev, clang, graphviz, detox, dos2unix and the perl script msgconvert).
+Clang and graphviz are critical, all the other dependancies are needed for any E-mail processing.
 5. exit root and as a user run make.
 6. When that has completed, run "sudo make Install".
 This should copy any binaries into /usr/local/bin, scripts into /usr/local/sbin and create archive libraries in $HOME/DAPL/Lib
 7. DAPL can be run in a standalone mode, with backend server support, or as a server.
 It requires environmental variables to be set, based on the installation use case.
 These variables are often placed in $HOME/.bashrc, or in the case of a server install, included in the systemd control files.